Dictionary » Negative Words » Coldness – Meaning, Definition, Synonyms and Antonyms

 1. Is “coldness” always negative?

 No. In a physical context, it is neutral and descriptive.
-Emotionally, it is often negative, implying a lack of warmth or empathy.
+Emotionally, it is often negative, implying a lack of warmth, empathy, or connection.

 2. Can “coldness” describe a personality?